 A Floating Rate loan is a rate type where the interest rate can reset monthly, weekly or at any time during the month.
 This is not a loan that would have a fixed rate for some period in excess of a month.
 The rate type selection should be “Floating” if the rate resets within a 30/31 day time period at anytime during the life of the loan due to changes in the market or a custom defined index.
-This is often associated with Prime based loans, but one or three month Libor are becoming popular indices.
+This is often associated with Prime based loans.

 When this type is selected, additional entries must be made above those required for a fixed rate loan.
 These are:

 - The index that will be used at the time of adjustment.